Succession Planning, Avoiding the Risks – A White Paper

 Another risk of succession planning is over-reliance on internal candidates.
 While developing and promoting talent from within the organization is important, organizations should also consider external candidates who may bring fresh perspectives and new ideas.
 Including candidates who have met challenges and had experiences outside the organization can make the succession plan more dynamic and prepared for the future.

 Over-reliance on internal candidates can lead to a lack of fresh perspectives and new ideas, potentially hindering the organization’s ability to adapt.
-This can result in a lack of innovation and a failure to adapt to changing market conditions.
+This over-reliance can result in a lack of innovation and a failure to adapt to changing market conditions.

 To minimize this over-reliance, organizations should look at what talent and skills they need, make a talent and skills wish list, and use this list to evaluate the capabilities of internal staff.
 It is possible that the existing siloes and departments may not be aligned with the strategic objectives.
 The succession plan should include identified future leadership and organization structure needs in these cases.